When are council tax bills reduced?

 From April 2020, this premium can be increased to 200% if the property has been empty for five years, and since April 2021 you can be charged up to 300% if the property has been empty for more than 10 years.

-In Scotland, you may already need to pay a 100% premium if your home is unoccupied for 12 months.
+In Scotland, you can be charged a 100% premium if your home is unoccupied for 12 months.

 The time frames apply to the property, not each owner - so before you buy somewhere new, you should check how long the property has been empty if you're not planning on moving in straightaway.